acidb/mobiscroll-docs/docs/angular/eventcalendar/overview.md

 <mbsc-eventcalendar></mbsc-eventcalendar>
 ```

-For many more examples - simple and complex use-cases - check out the [event calendar demos](https://demo.mobiscroll.com/eventcalendar).
+For many more examples - simple and complex use-cases - check out the [Eventcalendar demos](https://demo.mobiscroll.com/eventcalendar).